 To avoid catastrophic climate change, the roughly 100 heads of state attending COP26, the UN climate conference in Glasgow, Scotland, must agree to cuts that collectively equal a net global emissions reduction of greenhouse gases of 45% by 2030, according to the Intergovernmental Panel on Climate Change.

-William La Jeunesse joined FOX News Channel (FNC) in March 1998 and currently serves as a Los Angeles-based correspondent.Read More
+William La Jeunesse joined FOX News Channel (FNC) in March 1998 and currently serves as a Senior National Correspondent.Read More

 Previously, La Jeunesse has provided live coverage from Manila, Philippines on the aftermath of Typhoon Haiyan and covered the sexual harassment charges and resignation of San Diego Mayor Bob Filner.
 He also reported on the strike down of the 2013 Arizona voter ID law by the U.S. Supreme Court, Operation Fast and Furious in 2012 and the Deepwater Horizon oil spill in 2010.
 Additionally, he has provided coverage of OJ Simpson's successful request for parole, the U.S. aid of Libyan leader Muammar al-Qaddaf amid Mideast unrest in 2010, the massive oil field fires in Kuwait in 2003, the 2000 protests at the Democratic National Convention and the tension along the U.S.-Mexican border.
 La Jeunesse has also contributed to the coverage of the 2000, 2004, 2008 and 2012 presidential elections.